Traditions

 Decorative divider

-Events begin as soon as students arrive on campus in the fall for New Student Orientation.
-During Welcome to the Wave, the incoming freshman class is all together for the first time, learning about what it means to be a member of the Tulane community.
+Events begin as soon as students arrive on campus in the fall for New Student Orientation, Hullabaloo Hello.
+Hullabaloo Hello encompasses move-in, orientation programming, and other fun events.
+New students are together for the first time, learning about what it means to be a member of the Tulane community.

 New students come together again in McAlister Auditorium for an official welcome from university administrators, the head of student government, and Tulane's president, Michael Fitts.
 Tulane's cheerleaders and marching band also join the Convocation festivities.
-After the welcome, new students join a "second line," as they are led out of McAlister by a traditional New Orleans brass band.
-It's the perfect start to an incredible college experience.
+After the welcome, new students join a "second line," as they are led out of Devlin Fieldhouse by a traditional New Orleans brass band.
+It's the perfect start to an incredible college experience at Tulane.

 Several other Tulane traditions revolve around cheering for our athletics teams.
 Tulanians are loud and proud!
 At any sporting event, both students and alumni can be heard cheering and singing along to Tulane's fight song.
 Below is Tulane's favorite cheer, The Hullabaloo, whose words have morphed over the years into the current lyrics.